The Untouchables (1987)

 Documentary about the inspirations behind the screenplay

-Indy tells Mutt he "brought a knife to a gun fight," a Connery line from The Untouchables
+Indy tells Mutt that he has "brought a knife to a gun fight."

 quote from the film is said by one of the characters